DavidHickman/tnris.org/content/markdown/texas-google-imagery.md

 mainimage: images/google-imagery/google-bg.jpg
 abstract: A Geographic Resource for Texas Government Agencies, Easy to Access, Utilize and Incorporate into the Work you do for the Public.
 ---
-Many of us use Google imagery in our daily lives, but with this innovative project, the **Texas Natural Resources Information System**, the state's **Department of Information Resources (DIR)** and Google Imagery have collaborated to harness the resources of this, to provide a high-quality, cost-efficient, and widely accessible mapping resource that meets the needs of government agencies.
+<p class="lead">Many of us use Google imagery in our daily lives, but with this innovative project, the State of Texas has collaborated with Google to to provide a cost-efficient and widely accessible mapping resource that meets the needs of government agencies.</p>

-The **Texas Google Imagery Service Pilot Project** is higher quality than the consumer product.

-Google Imagery is designed to provide a high resolution imagery service showing the entire state of Texas with its most current coverage.
-Google imagery provides continuous 6-inch natural color imagery for the entire state.
+<p class="lead">The Texas Google Imagery Service is designed to provide high resolution imagery showing the entire state of Texas with its most current coverage.
+The service provides continuous 6-inch natural color imagery for the entire state.</p>

-As a state provisioned service Google Imagery has two primary benefits:
-1. Giving organizations the most current imagery for mapping.
-2. Creating a consistent data source so any mapping performed will reflect the same underlying data as any other organization who uses it.
-This will keep maps for decision makers up to date and ahead of the consumer free imagery that is used by the public.

-Making Google imagery available to all public agencies in Texas distributes the cost, making the imagery and the updates affordable to all.
+<p class="lead">Making Google imagery available to all public agencies in Texas distributes the cost, making the imagery and the updates affordable to all.</p>

 ### Who can use the Google Imagery Services?